37 Android Interview Questions and Answers for 2023

 Answer: Android is an operating system that is growing in popularity with each passing day, and it is only expected to get bigger as the years’ progress.
 The good thing is that with it, developers can create and register applications that can be used in any Android environment.
 This means that any device that has the write functionality will be able to run an Android-developed application.
 Remembering that Android is poised to get more popular as the years’ progress, any Android application is bound to have a worldwide reach.

 Question 21: What would you describe to be the biggest disadvantages of using Android?

-Answer: Firstly, Android does not have a clearly defined policy regarding how applications should adapt to different upgrades and OS versions.
+Answer: Firstly, Android does not have a clearly defined policy regarding how applications should adapt to different android operating systems and upgrades.
 As Android devices upgrade to newer versions, there is no way to guarantee that applications will be able to run on all Android devices.
 In short, one application might be able to run on one version but not on another.
 For that reason, developers run the risk of not having their application accessible via certain devices for a period of time (at least until the code is modified to allow functionality).

 Secondly, developers also have to face the challenge of developing applications for multiple devices.
 Mobile phones and tablets come in different shapes and sizes, meaning that most of them have different screen dimensions.
 As a result, a developer has to create applications that ensure that users enjoy the best experience when using the software.
 That includes programs that adjust to the right screen size and do not compromise the features and specs delivered even when one changes devices.

 Thirdly, due to Android’s popularity as an operating system as well as in part since it is open-source software, the applications which are created with it tend to be the subject of hackers and cyberattacks.
 As a result, you may find that these apps need to be supported by stronger cybersecurity software to offset and discourage hackers.

 Question 22: Do all mobile devices support the most recent Android operating system?